jvalue/jayvee/apps/docs/docs/user/composite-blocks.md

 sidebar_position: 4
 ---

-# Composite Blocks
+# Composite Block Types

-Composite blocks are a way to create new blocktypes in Jayvee by combining the functionality of existing blocks and pipes.
-By relying on composite blocks instead of implementing more builtin blocks in a language interpreter, Jayvee supports easy extension by users.
+_Composite block types_ are a way to create new _block types_ in Jayvee by combining the functionality of existing _blocks_ and _pipes_.
+By relying on _composite block types_ instead of implementing more _builtin block types_ in a language interpreter, Jayvee supports easy extension by users.

-Composite blocks define:
+_Composite block types_ define:

-- with the `property` keyword: properties with a name and [value type](./core-concepts.md#valuetypes), optionally a default value
+- with the `property` keyword: properties with a name and [value type](./core-concepts.md#value%20types), optionally a default value
-- with the `input` keyword: one input with a name and io type (that can be None)
+- with the `input` keyword: one input with a name and _io type_ (that can be `None`)
-- with the `output` keyword: one output with a name and io type (that can be None)
+- with the `output` keyword: one output with a name and _io type_ (that can be `None`)
-- one pipeline definition, starting from the input (using its name) and ending in the output (again using its name)
+- one _pipeline_ definition, starting from the input (using its name) and ending in the output (again using its name)
-- all blocks that are used in the pipeline definition (either builtin or other composite blocks)
+- all _blocks_ that are used in the _pipeline_ definition (either _blocks_ of _builtin_ or _composite block types_)

 ## Example

-As an example, the common use-case of extracting a CSV file from a webserver using HTTP.
-With builtin blocks, a pipeline would start with a HttpExtractor source that downloads a file from the internet and outputs a binary file.
-This file must be interpreted as text (using a TextFileInterpreter) and finally as Sheet (using a CSVInterpreter).
+As an example, the common use-case of extracting a CSV file from a web server using HTTP.
+With _builtin block types_, a _pipeline_ would start with a `HttpExtractor` source that downloads a file from the internet and outputs a binary file.
+This file must be interpreted as text (using a `TextFileInterpreter`) and finally as `Sheet` (using a `CSVInterpreter`).

-### Implementation with builtin blocks
+### Implementation with builtin block types

 ```mermaid
 flowchart LR
     A[HttpExtractor] --> B(TextFileInterpreter)